 Bahnwärterhaus Seelenwald, Railway watchman's house in Triberg im Schwarzwald, Germany

-The house was built around 1870 and served as signal post WP 61, where railway workers operated signals, switches, and crossing gates.
-This station was closed during the 1970s when the position was eliminated.
+The house was built around 1870 as signal post WP 61, where workers operated signals, switches, and crossing gates along the line.
+The post was closed in the 1970s when the position was removed from active service.

 The community of curious travelers